monolith1/Spotify-2-CD/README.md

    python spotify2cd.py
    ```
 2. Enter Spotify Playlist Link (script checks duration automatically).
-3. Enter Customer Name.
+3. Enter CD Name.
-4. Repeat for multiple orders or press Enter on an empty link to proceed.
+4. Repeat for multiple playlists or press Enter on an empty link to proceed.
-5. The script will download and convert all orders.
+5. The script will download and convert all playlists.
 6. Insert blank CDs when prompted to burn.

 ## Output
-For each order, a folder is created in the `cd` directory containing:
+For each playlist, a folder is created in the `cd` directory containing:
 - Converted WAV files
 - `burn_plan.cue` (for ImgBurn)
 - `tracklist.txt` (for printing)